1,001 Sayings and Deeds of the Prophet

 Allah will destroy them during the night and will let the mountain fall on them, and He will transform the rest of them into monkeys and pigs and they will remain so till the Day of Resurrection."

-The Prophet’s newfound aversion to silk was very much another of those spur of the moment thing.
-There was not even a pause during his prayers to indicate, as often happened, that Allah was interrupting his Messenger’s devotion with an urgent communication from Paradise.
+Muhammad’s newfound aversion to silk was very much another of those spurs of the moment things.
+There was not even a pause during his prayers to indicate, as often happened, that Allah was interrupting his devotion with an urgent message from Paradise.